deoktr/pof/README.md

 ./setup.py install
 ```

-This will install pof inside a virtual env, so you'll need to activate it every times you want to use it.
+This will install pof inside a virtual env, so you'll need to activate it every time you want to use it.

 ### 2. Docker